Cubs vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Bryce Elder (8-2) for his 22nd start of the season.
+- Charlie Morton (10-9) will take the mound for the Braves, his 22nd start of the season.

+- In 21 starts this season, he's earned a quality start in nine of them.

+- Morton has started 21 games this season, and he's lasted five or more innings 19 times.
+He averages 5.7 innings per appearance.

 |Opponent